Access to Funds

-If there is a charge on your statement that you do not agree with (incorrect charge, unauthorized charge, service dispute) please call Bank of America directly.
-They will work with you to dispute the charge.
-The dispute form is found on the Controller’s Office website.
+If there is a charge that you do not agree with (incorrect charge, unauthorized charge, service dispute) please contact Bank of America within 60 days of the transaction date.
+If you need assistance, email [email protected].

 - The College Bank of America Purchasing card is never to be used for personal charges.